qdrant/landing_page/qdrant-landing/content/documentation/agentic-rag-crewai-zoom.md

 In this tutorial, we'll walk you through building an Agentic RAG system step by step.
 By the end, you'll have a working framework for storing data in a Qdrant Vector Database and extracting insights using CrewAI agents in conjunction with Vector Search over your data.

+We already built this app for you.
+[Clone this repository](https://github.com/qdrant/examples/tree/master/agentic_rag_zoom_crewai) and follow along with the tutorial.

 ## What You'll Build
 In this hands-on tutorial, we'll create a system that: